Water Quality & Treatment

 - Durham residents and businesses use an average of 27 million gallons a day.

 Together, those reservoirs store two or three days’ worth of water for the City of Durham.
-So even if a line break, routine maintenance, or other event interrupts flow from Lake Michie or Little River, we’ll still have enough water to provide residents with constant, unbroken service.
+That's why we can handle a line break, routine maintenance, or unexpected disruption and still provide continuous service.

 The raw water from the reservoirs flows into clarifier tanks, where clouds of floating particles are removed through processes called coagulation, flocculation, and sedimentation.